deepaksharmaNNN/LeetCode-DSAByNeetCode.io/README.md

 # LeetCode Java Solutions

 This repository contains Java solutions to various LeetCode problems.
-Each solution is organized by difficulty level and further categorized by topics to help you find relevant examples quickly.
+Solutions are organized by topics, and each topic may have subfolders for easy, medium, and hard-level problems.

 ## Table of Contents